 Across the country, states are seeking to ban and eliminate access to abortion care.
 In New York, we are working to expand access to reproductive health care so that all people can get the care they need in our state.
 Ensuring that people have access to the full spectrum of quality reproductive health care – from contraception, to abortion, to prenatal and postpartum care – is critical for improving our health and providing people the ability to plan their futures and participate equally in our society.
-Click the links below to find information on when and why people seek abortion care, legal rights to care, details about insurance coverage requirements, and links to information on what to know before seeking care.

 Your Rights to Abortion Care in New York

 Prohibiting abortion does not remove the need for abortion, it just exacerbates the economic divide between who can and cannot access care.